female's hand with celtic rings and bracelets on it

 Celtic Jewelry Associations

 The material of the jewelry isn't an indicator of the genre.
-For example, you can wear or gift a silver Celtic Cross to anyone, hence the association with purity.
+For example, you can wear or gift a silver Celtic Cross to anyone, which is why it is associated with purity.
+Similarly, Celtic knot patterns in sterling silver carry their own layered symbolism.
+From the endless loops of the Trinity Knot representing unity to the protective weave of the Shield Knot, each design connects the wearer to centuries of Celtic tradition.

-In other instances, if you want to focus on the meaning and symbolism of a Celtic jewelry piece based on the receiver, let's say a woman, the crescent moon symbolism often found in many Celtic pieces of jewelry works excellent with silver.
-It maximizes the feminine energy associated with both silver and the crescent moon symbolism.
+In other instances, if you want to tailor the meaning and symbolism of a piece of Celtic jewelry to the wearer, specifically a woman, the crescent moon motif pairs beautifully with silver.
+This combination maximizes the feminine energy associated with both the metal and the lunar symbol.